gto76/python-cheatsheet/README.md

 ```
 * **The sequence pattern can also be written as a tuple, either with or without the brackets.**
 * **Use `'*<name>'` and `'**<name>'` in sequence/mapping patterns to bind remaining items.**
-* **Sequence pattern must match all items of the collection, while mapping pattern does not.**
 * **Patterns can be surrounded with brackets to override their precedence: `'|'` > `'as'` > `','`.
 For example, `'[1, 2]'` is matched by expression `'case 1|2, 2|3 as y if y == 2:'`.**
 * **All names that are bound in the matching case, as well as variables initialized in its body, are visible after the match statement (only function block delimits scope).**